-The following sets forth the beneficial ownership of the common stock of the Company by each director and nominee, each executive officer named in the Summary Compensation Table, and all directors and executive officers as a
+The following sets forth the beneficial ownership of the common stock of the Company by each director and nominee, each executive officer named in the

+Summary Compensation Table, and all directors and executive officers as a group as of December 2, 2003:
-Number of Shares and Nature

-Name of Beneficial Ownership (1) Percent of Class
+Name Number of Shares and Nature of Beneficial Ownership (1) Percent of Class

-Guenter W. Berger 608(2)(8)
+Guenter W. Berger 608(2)

-Kenneth R. Carson 359(3)(8)
+Kenneth R. Carson 359(3)

 Lewis A. Coffman 15(4)

-Roy E. Farmer 38,320(5)(8) 1.99%
+Roy E. Farmer 38, 320(5) 1.99%

-Roy F. Farmer (See "Principal Shareholders," : supra)
+Roy F. Farmer (See "Principal Shareho olders," supra)

-Thomas A. Maloof None
+Thomas A. Maloof None -

-John H. Merrell None
+John H. Merrell None -

-John Samore, Jr. None
+John Samore, Jr. None -

-John E. Simmons 471(6)(8)
+John E. Simmons 471(6)

-All directors and exe ec
+All directors and exe C

-officers as a group (10 persons) 1,023,180(7) 53.11%
+officers as a group (10 persons) 874,888 (7) 45.41%

-- (1) Sole voting and investment power unless indicated otherwise in following footnotes. - (2) Held in trust with voting and investment power shared by Mr. Berger and his wife.
-Includes 109 shares beneficially owned by Mr. Berger through the Company's ESOP, rounded to the nearest whole share. - (3) Includes 109 shares beneficially owned by Mr. Carson through the Company's ESOP, rounded to the nearest whole share. - (4) Voting and investment power shared with spouse. - (5) Includes 4,000 shares owned outright by Mr. Farmer, 34,211 shares held by various trusts of which Mr. Farmer is sole trustee and 109 shares beneficially owned by Mr. Farmer through the Company's ESOP, rounded to the nearest whole share.
-Excludes 21,218 shares held in a trust of which Roy F. Farmer is sole trustee (reported under Roy F. Farmer's name in Principal Shareholders, supra) and of which Roy E. Farmer is the beneficiary. - (6) Voting and investment power shared with spouse.
-Includes 109 shares beneficially owned by Mr. Simmons through the Company's ESOP, rounded to the nearest whole share. - (7) Includes 148,292 unallocated shares held by the Company's ESOP over which officers, as members of the plan committee, have shared indirect voting power.
-Excludes 25,469 allocated shares held by the Company's ESOP over which plan committee members have voting rights only if the participants fail to vote. - (8) Excludes ESOP shares (other than the 109 shares reported) over which this officer, in his capacity as a member of the plan committee, shares indirect voting power.
-The excluded unallocated ESOP shares are included in the group holdings.
-See footnote (7). - Less than 1%.
+(1) Sole voting and investment power unless indicated otherwise in following footnotes.

+(2) Held in trust with voting and investment power shared by Mr. Berger and his wife.
+Includes 109 shares beneficially owned by Mr. Berger through the Company's ESOP, rounded to the nearest whole share.

+(3) Includes 109 shares beneficially owned by Mr. Carson through the Company's ESOP, rounded to the nearest whole share.

+(4) Voting and investment power shared with spouse.

+(5) Includes 4,000 shares owned outright by Mr. Farmer, 34,211 shares held by various trusts of which Mr. Farmer is sole trustee and 109 shares beneficially owned by Mr. Farmer through the Company's ESOP, rounded to the nearest whole share.
+Excludes 21,218 shares held in a trust of which Roy F. Farmer is sole trustee (reported under Roy F. Farmer's name in Principal Shareholders, supra) and of which Roy E. Farmer is the beneficiary.
+(6) Voting and investment power shared with spouse.
+Includes 109 shares beneficially owned by Mr. Simmons through the Company's ESOP, rounded to the nearest whole share.